Jerry E. Howell

 You can build them yourself from kits for peanuts)

-"Most carburetor problems are electrical" That was passed on to me by a savvy old auto mechanic back in 1956 and it has proven true more times than I can remember.
+"Most carburetor problems are electrical" That was told to me by a savvy old auto mechanic long ago and it has proven true more times than I can remember.

 I came across the answer some years ago in a magazine article written by Floyd Carter and all my spark plug ignition model gas engines use it with great results.
 The original Transistor Ignition Module (TIM - 4) is a simple two transistor circuit that can easily be home built.
-TIM-4 was designed to operate on 3.6 volts (three Ni-Cad cells in series).
-It eliminates most, if not all the problems of standard points systems.
+TIM-4 was designed to operate on 3.6 volts (three Ni-Cad cells in series) for use with model airplane engines.
+It eliminates all the problems of standard points systems.
 The coil will give a good hot spark every time.
 The circuit requires very little current to trigger (25 ma).
 This allows use of a tiny micro switch for the points which can be easily hidden.
 There is no arcing, so the contacts in the micro switch will never burn.
-If you want your engine to be authentic, or on already built engines which you don't want to change, the old fashioned point set can be used if desired.
+If you want your model antique engine to be authentic, or on already built engines which you don't want to change, the old point set can be used if desired.
 A "condenser" is not needed but can be included for looks.

 And now for the really BIG advantage........
-Since we now have a circuit that is so easy to trigger, we can use a tiny magnetic sensor instead of (heavy duty switch) mechanical point contacts!
+Since we now have a circuit that is so easy to trigger, we can use a tiny magnetic sensor instead of mechanical point contacts (high amperage switch)!
 The magnetic sensor is called a "Hall Effect Device".
-They are really tiny, measuring just .125" x .165" x .060" thick (3mm x 4.2mm x 1.52mm).
+They are really tiny, measuring just .125" x .170" x .060" thick (3mm x 4.3mm x 1.52mm).
 Instead of a cam to operate contacts, a tiny magnet (only 1/8" diameter by 1/16" thick - or smaller) mounted on a drum or disk (cam gear) triggers the Hall device which is mounted in close proximity.
 The Hall sensor is located remote from the circuit board which can be hidden under the engine, or wherever you wish.
 Now you have the ultimate in small and reliable ignition, no mechanical parts, rub blocks or contact points at all!
 The circuits are extremely reliable.

-Floyd designed different systems for different voltages and engine types.
-He is a retired aerospace electronics expert now enjoying life and intends to continue doing so.
-He sells TIM-4 units ready made.
-He does not make any of the units available as kits, nor the Electronic Buzzcoil ready made.
+Floyd is a retired aerospace electronics expert now enjoying life and intends to continue doing so.
+He sells his TIM-4 units ready made.
+He does not make any of the units available as kits.
 There is actually nothing at all difficult in building these circuits except a little care and the exercise of some common sense.
 With some help and advice from Floyd (and against some!)
 I am making these kits available under the following conditions: If you are not profiecent at soldering, don't have a 25 to 35 watt (max.) soldering pencil (no 150 - 300 watt solder guns), don't have some previous experience with electronic parts and circuit boards, then you probably shouldn't order these kits because I positively will not replace any damaged part at my expense for any reason.
 I will sell replacements for damaged parts at very reasonable prices in the unlikely event that you should need them.

 I